Willem3141/plover_dutch/README.md

 # plover_dutch

 This is my effort towards constructing a steno system for the Dutch language, using the Ireland layout usually used for writing English.
 I try to keep this Dutch system as similar as possible to Plover's English system, to minimize confusion between the two.
+After all, anyone writing in Dutch will probably also have to write in English rather often.
 However, there are quite a few differences that are necessary to make this system practical.

 > **Warning:** this system is not finalized.
-I am definitely still going to finetune the rules a bit more.
-Furthermore, the dictionary is still very small (~700 entries at the time of writing).
+I am still in the process of finetuning the rules, which also means the description below is permanently out of date.
+Furthermore, the dictionary is still very small (~1600 entries at the time of writing).
 I'm adding words as I encounter them, but this is not a very fast process.
+>
+> If you want to use this system, and you run into problems, feel free to open an issue.

 ## Vowels